glFusion/shop/README.md

 Shop plugin if the Paypal plugin is detected.
 After disabling the Paypal plugin you should visit the Configuration area for the Shop plugin and enable them.

-  - If you have Paypal version 0.6.1 or later installed, data from that plugin is automatically transferred into the Shop plugin.a
+  - If you have Paypal version 0.6.1 or later installed, data from that plugin is automatically transferred into the Shop plugin.
   - If you have Paypal version 0.6.0 installed, you can migrate data by clicking the `Migrate from Paypal` button under the `Maintenance` menu of Shop.
 This option is only shown if there are no products or categories already created